-The goal of this course is to broaden your knowledge of the psychoanalytic understanding of adolescent development.
+Rounding out child development with the complexities of adolescence, this course will focus on psychoanalytic approaches to this developmental phase.
 Following a review of the papers that shaped the early psychoanalytic understanding of adolescent development, we will examine several concepts that are key to a current analytic conception of the adolescent period: identification and identity, separation from parents and the movement toward adulthood and adult sexuality, the consolidation of the superego and the ego ideal, and the defensive use of action in adolescence.
-In our final meetings, we will focus on the transition from late adolescence to young adulthood, and on manifestations of adolescent conflict in adulthood.
-Wednesdays, 8:35 - 10:00 P.M.; 9 sessions; March 20 - May 15, 2024 108.
+In our final meetings, we will focus on the transition from late adolescence to young adulthood, and on manifestations of adolescent conflict in adulthood Wednesdays, 8:40 - 10:00 P.M.; 10 sessions; March 5 - May 7, 2025 108.
 ETHICS IN CLINICAL PRACTICE I Stephanie Brandt, M.D.
 Debra Japko, Psy.D.
 This course will complement the courses on analytic technique, adding the essential subject of ethical standards of clinical practice.
 We will discuss clinical situations that reflect basic ethical dilemmas that are common in the practice of psychoanalysis.
 We will introduce basic ethical principles as well as the purpose and implementation of the APsaA code of ethics.
 We will focus on the following specific topics: i. boundary violations, ii. confidentiality and its exceptions, and iii. the impact of the socio-cultural context and systemic bias on psychoanalytic work.
 Students will read key papers on ethics issues.
 Discussion will focus on clinical material derived from both the instructors' and students' practices.
 This course will be continued during the fourth year in Ethics in Clinical Practice II.
-Mondays, 8:35 - 10:00 P.M.; 4 sessions; January 29 - February 26, 2024 109.
+Mondays, 7:00 - 8:25 P.M.; 4 sessions; April 28 - May 19, 2025 109.
 DEEPENING THE TREATMENT Lori Pellegrino, M.D.
 Allison Lomonaco, M.D.
 The majority of patients for whom analysis would be the treatment of choice come to treatment seeking once or twice a week face to face psychotherapy.
 The purpose of this course is to provide the candidate with a frame of reference for deepening the treatment of such patients so that they develop over time from psychotherapy patients to analysands.
 Specific techniques for fostering the patient's accessibility to psychoanalysis will be illustrated by class discussion of process notes from the practices of the instructors and the candidates.
-Wednesdays, 7:00 - 8:25 P.M.; 6 sessions; April 3 - May 8, 2024 110.
-CRITICAL THINKING I Robert Smith, M.D.
+Wednesdays, 7:00 - 8:20 P.M.; 6 sessions; January 15 - February 26, 2025 SECOND YEAR COURSES Candidates must have one case currently in supervised psychoanalysis, or previously have had one case in supervised psychoanalysis long enough to ensure meaningful clinical experience, to be eligible to take Second Year courses.
+200. FREUD III: METAPSYCHOLOGY: WISHING AND ITS VICISSITUDES Donald Moss, M.D.
+What is a wish?
+How is it satisfied?
+What is an object?
+How is it found?
+How is it lost?
+What is pleasure?
+What might lie beyond pleasure?
+And what are the psychic structures underlying all of it?
+These are the "metapsychological" questions that will inform our readings and discussions.
+Relevant clinical material will be provided by candidates and faculty alike.
+Wednesdays, 8:40 - 10:00 P.M.; 10 sessions; September 11 - November 20, 2024 201.
+CONTEMPORARY DIAGNOSES Evan Leibu, M.D.